Listen to this Page:

 A pregnancy is addressed immediately.
 When a person files the first document, their Petition, the person must state if the Wife is pregnant.

-The other party’s response must also state if Wife is pregnant.
+The other party’s response must also state if the Wife is pregnant.

 What if the Divorce Has Already Begun?

 The couple can add the information and agreements about pregnancy and parenting.
-After finalizing the divorce order, and the judge signs it, you will not be able to change anything your final order laid out the change or you file a post-decree (divorce order) petition.
+After finalizing the divorce order, and the judge signs it, you will not be able to change anything your final order laid out the change or you file a post-decree petition, also known as a divorce order.

 What if the Couple Uses Alternative Methods to get Pregnant?